Chapter 45 : Real

 There was a beat of silence.

 “Are.
 You.
 Really.
 Doing this.
 Right now?”
 Dom was breathing heavily, her voice low and hissy at a Professor McGonagall-esque level of terror.
 In perfect unison, with identical wary expressions on our faces, Potter and I took an instinctive step backwards.

 I blinked rapidly, feeling my cheeks glow uncomfortably warm.
-Part of me was immediately angry – what kind of right did Dom, whose own lovelife was in constant teary shambles, have to criticize Potter and I?
+Part of me was immediately, defensively angry — what kind of right did Dom, whose own love-life was in constant teary shambles, have to criticize Potter and I?
 What kind of right did anyone have?
 Potter and I’s relationship was far too complex and contradictory and weird for anyone to possibly understand.
 Including me.
 It wasn't an easy matter of just "figuring our shit out" — the solution wasn't that simple.

-But on the other foot, I knew Dom’s words were ringing with the truth.
-After all that had happened this year, this constant bickering between Potter and I seemed so juvenile and pointless.
-We were just too afraid to admit it – because after the craziness of Fifth Year, Potter and I fighting was the only constant we could hold on to.
+But on the other foot, I knew Dom’s words held a grain of truth in them.
+After all that had happened this year, this constant bickering between Potter and I was so juvenile, so pointless.
+We were just too afraid to admit it and stop — because after the craziness of Fifth Year, Potter and I fighting was the only constant we could hold on to.

 “But — “ I began, uneasy at the prospect of just leaving.
 I mean, things never turned out well for Aidan when Dom and magic were involved.